 The climate in Spain is incredibly diverse and is largely affected by its altitude and the surrounding sea.
 Spain is one of the most mountainous counties in Europe and has two oceans (the Mediterranean and Atlantic) on both sides of it.
 There is also a huge difference between the northern and southern climate.

 Spanish summers can get very hot, especially inland.
 The average temperatures are at least 30°C. Coastal areas enjoy cool breezes that bring temperatures down to a more bearable level.
 During the summer there’s an average 11/12 hours of sunshine per day and it hardly rains at all in the south , hence making it such a popular all year round popular holiday destination for so many visitors to Spain , it is also quite normal not to see rain of any significance for at least 5 months a year.

-During the winter, coastal temperatures hover at about 17 °C. Although sunny and warm during the day, it can feel very cold at night.
+During the winter, southern coastal temperatures hover at about 16 °C. Although sunny and warm during the day, it can feel very cold at night.
 Inland, it gets seriously colder, especially in mountainous areas around the Pyrenees, Madrid and Granada.
-However whilst the north of Spain may be experiencing low temperatures off 9C a short two hour flight to the Canary Islands and your back up to a warm and inviting 25C. one reason why these Islands have become of the Europe’s top winter holiday destinations.
+However whilst the north of Spain may be experiencing low temperatures off 9C a short two hour flight to the Canary Islands and your back up to a warm and inviting 25C. one reason why these Islands have become Europe’s top winter holiday destination.

 Late spring, in anticipation of summer, is a magical time in Spain.
-As the days get longer, we get warm settled weather, with average temperatures rising to about 21 °C inland and about 24 °C on the Southern coast.
-There’s an average of 11 hours sun per day.
-The countryside is in full bloom, the Easter fairs are under way and there is a colourful and exciting vibe in most towns and Villages throughout Spain.
+As the days get longer and the weather settles down the average daily temperatures hover around 15C inland and about 24 °C on the Southern coastline.
+There’s an average of 11 hours sun per day and the countryside is in full bloom, the Easter fairs are under way and there is a colourful and exciting vibe in most towns and Villages throughout Spain.